kaniol-lck/Kaminec/README.md

 -------

-**VERY IMPORTANT:**you must put `7za.exe` in the directory of executable program to let my launcher extract natives.
+*VERY IMPORTANT*:you must put `7za.exe` in the directory of executable program to let my launcher extract natives.

 ------